Structures of M-Invariant Dual Subspaces with Respect to a Boolean Network: Introduction

-The rest of this paper is organized as follows.
-Section 2 is a survey for necessary results in graph theory and STP.
-The main results of the current paper are shown in Section 3 and Section 4.
-Structural properties of the smallest invariant dual subspace containing a given set of Boolean functions are obtained in Section 3.
-Section 4 discloses the fact that in a given BN, its unobservable subspace is the smallest invariant dual subspace containing its output functions.
-We get some methods for establishing output functions to make a given BN observable by using the structural properties.
+The remainder of this paper is organized as follows: Section \ref{II} surveys necessary results in graph theory and STP.
+Section \ref{III} presents the main findings of the current paper.
+Section \ref{IV} examines the unobservable subspace of a BN and proposes methods for constructing output functions to render a given BN observable utilizing the aforementioned structures.